kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 We’d love to hear from you on what went well for you, what could be improved, or to answer any of your questions.
 Don’t hesitate to reach out via [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose) or [email us](mailto:feedback@kurtosistech.com)!

 ### Other examples and guides
-We encourage you to check out our [quickstart](https://docs.kurtosis.com/quickstart) (where you’ll build a Postgres database and API on top) and our other examples in our [awesome-kurtosis repository](https://github.com/kurtosis-tech/awesome-kurtosis) where you’ll find some great examples, including packages for:
+We encourage you to check out our [quickstart](https://docs.kurtosis.com/quickstart) (where you’ll build a Postgres database and API on top) and our other examples in our [awesome-kurtosis repository](https://github.com/kurtosis-tech/awesome-kurtosis) where you’ll find some great examples.
-* [Spinning up the same local Ethereum testnet](https://github.com/kurtosis-tech/eth2-package), but with additional services connected such as a transaction spammer (to simulate transactions), a fork monitor, and a connected Grafana and Prometheus instance